lutilipe/Ecoleta---nlw01/README.md

 # Ecoleta
 > Developed during Next Level Week

-Ecoleta is a project that improve the recycling by connecting people to companies that collect waste.
+Ecoleta is a project that improve the recycling by connecting people to companies that collect waste, showing points on the map of nearby collection sites.
+All of this thanks to [Rocketseat](https://rocketseat.com.br/).

 ## Technologies
   - Node.js